 As a type a, perfectionist, neat freak teacher, it took me a while to get comfortable with the idea of doing

 fun messy things in the classroom.
 I always made my activities fun and engaging, but messy?
 Nah….
 But, eventually I learned to loosen up and have some fun with my kiddos.
 Fun that made a MESS!
-Now that fall is upon us, it is a great time to incorporate some pumpkin activities into your daily lessons.
+Now that fall is upon us, it is a great time to incorporate some pumpkin activities in the elementary classroom.

 This post may contain affiliate links.
 That just means that if you purchase something using a link I share, I get a percentage from that purchase.
 This helps me keep The Simply Organized Teacher going!
 You can read more in the disclosure policy.